enis/ratis/ratis-replicated-map/README.md

 is built on top of the other modules.
 In that sense, it is dog-fooding the ratis library to implement an end-to-end solution for a replicated in-memory data store.

-Replicated maps are conceptually similar to ZooKeeper and/or etcd where the data is hosted in a known cluster configuration and is not sharded.
+Replicated maps are conceptually similar to ZooKeeper/Etcd/LogCabin where the data is hosted in a known cluster configuration and is not sharded.
 All the servers in the cluster participate in a single RAFT ring.